nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 [Pacman](https://archlinux.org/packages/extra/x86_64/jdk11-openjdk/) for Arch
 Linux.

-Once you have Java 11, we can get started with our first steps using :mushroom:Mycelium.
+Once you have Java 11, we can get started with our first steps using Mycelium.

 1. Download the latest release from our [releases page](https://github.com/AY2223S2-CS2103T-W14-1/tp/releases)